 Nanotechnology coating to increase solar panel efficiency and life

 Sending data to and from remote locations is always a challenge.
 But we discovered the answer.
 Our sensor systems communicate with each other on a bi-and-multi-directional, self-healing sub-1 GHz “meshed” network.
 Meshnets have a higher level of redundancy than “hub-spoke” networks, making them perfect for collecting sensor data.

 They also work in areas where cellular and other telecommunications options don’t exist.

-Data passes along a network of nodes (such as along a power line) until it reaches a gateway unit within cellular coverage.
+Data passes along a network of nodes until it reaches a gateway unit within cellular coverage.
 Then it’s uploaded to user visualization platforms.
 Satellite gateways allow for additional redundancy or system deployment in areas where even a cellular gateway unit isn’t an option.

 Our technology currently supports 500 sensor nodes per gateway.
 Ongoing development will soon enable each gateway to support up to 2,000 sensor devices.

 Sensor data can be ingested into existing user systems or the Hayden Data Awareness Platform.
 It organizes, refines, and analyzes the data, then provides actionable reports.
 Then it converts it into a visualization-based UI format.
 Users can see status summaries and alerts by asset and geographic area.
 They can sort and filter to drill down on specific assets or areas of interest.